 Besides forming the Office of Chehalis Basin, the Legislature also established the Chehalis Basin Board to provide long-term oversight of the strategy.
-The Board is responsible for developing budget recommendations to the Governor’s office to implement the strategy.
-Our Office of Chehalis Basin provides support to the Board.
+The board is responsible for developing budget recommendations to the Governor’s office to implement the strategy.
+Our Office of Chehalis Basin provides support to the board.

-Helping reduce flood damages, restore aquatic habitat
+Helping reduce flood damage, restore aquatic habitat

-Covering nearly 2,500 square miles of southwest Washington, the Chehalis River basin is at a turning point.
+Covering nearly 2,700 square miles of southwest Washington, the Chehalis River basin is at a turning point.
 For decades, peak seasonal flood levels have been rising — with five of the basin's largest historical floods occurring during the last 30 years.

-Besides the 125 mile-long Chehalis River which drains to the Grays Harbor estuary on the Pacific Coast, the Chehalis basin also includes the Black, Elk, Hoquiam, Humptulips, Johns, Newaukum, Satsop, Skookumchuck, Wishkah, and Wynoochee rivers, and their tributary streams.
+Besides the 125 mile-long Chehalis River which drains to the Grays Harbor estuary on the Pacific Coast, the Chehalis Basin also includes the Black, Elk, Hoquiam, Humptulips, Johns, Newaukum, Satsop, Skookumchuck, Wishkah, and Wynoochee rivers, and their tributary streams.

-Chehalis basin home to array of important habitats
+Chehalis Basin home to array of important habitats

-The state's second-largest river system is uniquely fertile and abundant.
-The Chehalis River basin is one of the few major river basins in Washington without any federally-listed endangered salmon.
-The Chehalis basin also has the highest diversity of amphibian species anywhere in the state and supports various fish species including salmon, trout, lamprey, and the Olympic mudminnow.
+The state's second largest river system is uniquely fertile and abundant.
+The Chehalis River Basin is one of the few major river basins in Washington without any federally-listed endangered salmon.
+The Chehalis Basin also has the highest diversity of amphibian species anywhere in the state and supports various fish species including salmon, trout, lamprey, and the Olympic mudminnow.

 However, the basin's ability to support some types of fish has decreased by as much as 80 percent.
 Poor returns have significantly limited harvests for tribal and non-tribal fisheries.
 If aquatic habitat in the basin does not improve, some salmon species could become endangered.